 Click on images to enlarge.

 David Allis was one of the most prominent men in 18th Century North Bolton (Vernon).
-Buried in 1789 in the Old North Bolton Burying Ground his gravestone vanished nearly 70 years ago and turned up recently in a most unexpected place.
+After Allis' death in 1789, his headstone in the Old North Bolton Burying Ground stayed in place until vanishing nearly 70 years ago.
+It was rediscovered in a most unexpected place.
 This is the story of Allis, his missing headstone, where it was found, and how it is being restored.

 David Allis was born in 1720, the year the town of Bolton was formed by Connecticut's Colonial government.

-His father Nathaniel (1685-1751) was one of Bolton's first settlers and as such received a 100 acre Homestead building his farm in the northern section of town.
-As did most of the proprietors he took his part in establishing the church, the town government and building the new community.
+His father Nathaniel (1685-1751) was one of Bolton's first settlers and as such received a 100 acre Homestead for his farm in the northern section of town.
+As did most of the proprietors he helped establish the church, the town government and build the new community.

 David was one of 12 children including 6 sons, but was the only son to remain in North Bolton.
 When he married he bought property on the Tankerhoosen River where he established his Homestead; but also built a saw mill and the first grist mill in that section of town.
 There he flourished and became one of the town leaders.